 As Steve Magness points out, muscle soreness from a particularly tough workout should be expected and a desired part of the training process.
-He notes that damage is a good thing because the body “responds by increasing our ability to deal with the stressors, thereby improving our running.”
-Sounds good to me.
+He notes that damage is a good thing because the body “responds by increasing our ability to deal with the stressors, thereby improving our running”.
+Sounds good to me!

 Welcoming muscle damage and being able to run the next day is a balancing act.
-You need both to improve as a runner – the soreness that makes you adapt to hard workouts and the ability to run every day and put in a high volume of work.
+You need both to improve as a runner, while working to prevent injuries that are all too common for runners.

 Embracing Soreness From Hard Workouts or Races